-The consolidation process is as follows:
+The consolidation process applied in the preparation of the additional financial information at 31 March 2024 is as follows:

-- subsidiaries are consolidated on a line-by-line basis, whereby: - the carrying amounts of their assets, liabilities, costs and revenue are included in full, regardless of the investment percentage held; - the carrying amount of the investment is eliminated against the group's share of the investee's equity; - the effects of intragroup transactions, including dividends distributed among the Group companies, are eliminated; - non-controlling interests are classified in the specific equity caption.
-Likewise, the profit or loss for the period attributable to non-controlling interests is presented separately in the income statement.
+- subsidiaries are consolidated on a line-by-line basis, whereby: - the carrying amounts of their assets, liabilities, costs and revenue are included in full, regardless of the investment percentage held; - the carrying amount of the investment is eliminated against the group's share of the investee's equity; - the effects of intragroup transactions, including dividends distributed among the Group entities, are eliminated; - non-controlling interests are classified in the specific equity caption.
+Likewise, the profit or loss for the period attributable to non-controlling interests is presented separately in the income statement. - Investments in joint operations are consolidated using the proportionate method whereby: - the carrying amounts of their assets, liabilities, costs and revenue are included in full in proportion to the investment percentage held; - the carrying amount of the investment is eliminated against the group's share of the investee's equity; - the effects of transactions among the companies consolidated on a proportionate basis, including dividends distributed among the group companies, are eliminated;

-- Investments in joint operations are consolidated using the proportionate method whereby: - the carrying amounts of their assets, liabilities, costs and revenue are included in full in proportion to the investment percentage held; - the carrying amount of the investment is eliminated against the group's share of the investee's equity; - the effects of transactions among the companies consolidated on a proportionate basis, including dividends distributed among the group companies, are eliminated; - investments in associates and joint arrangements are measured using the equity method, whereby their carrying amount is adjusted to consider the following: - consistency with Group accounting policies, where necessary; - the investor's share of the investee's profit or loss realised after its acquisition; - changes in the investee's equity that are not recognised in profit or loss under the IFRS; - · dividends distributed by the investee; - any differences identified upon acquisition (measured using the criteria set out in the Business combinations section) and recognised in accordance with the IFRS; - the Group's share of equity-accounted investees' profit or loss is recognised in the income statement.
+- investments in associates and joint ventures are measured using the equity method, whereby their carrying amount is adjusted to consider the following: - · consistency with Group accounting policies, where necessary; - the investor's share of the investee's profit or loss realised after its acquisition; - · changes in the investee's equity that are not recognised in profit or loss under the IFRS; - · dividends distributed by the investee; - any differences identified upon acquisition (measured using the criteria set out in the Business combinations section) and recognised in accordance with the IFRS; - the Group's share of equity-accounted investees' profit or loss is recognised in the income statement.